strojure/parsesso/README.md

 ## FAQ

-**Q.** What parser combinators are & are good for?
-How does it differ e.g. from Instaparse, which also parses text into data?
+**What parser combinators are & are good for?
+How does it differ e.g. from Instaparse, which also parses text into data?**

 A parser combinator library is a library with functions that can be composed into a parser.
 Instaparse takes a grammar specification, but in a parser combinator library you build the specification from functions, rather than a DSL.

-**Q.** When should I pick parser combinators over EBNF?
+**When should I pick parser combinators over EBNF?
 Do they offer the same, and it is only question of which one I prefer to learn or is there some distinct advantage over a DSL such as EBNF?
-Perhaps it is easier to describe more complex grammars b/c I can make my own helper functions, or something?
+Perhaps it is easier to describe more complex grammars b/c I can make my own helper functions, or something?**

 In general, parser combinators such as `parsesso` are for creating top-down (i.e. LL) parsers, with the ability to reuse common code (this lib).
 Parser